Afroza-Sharmin-Urmi/Data-Science_PLUS/README.md

 # Data-Science_PLUS
-A container for project and class works of my Master's program in Data Science at PLUS.
+This repository contains the projects, assignments, and class work completed as part of my Master's program in Data Science at University of Salzburg (PLUS).
+It serves as a portfolio of my practical experience, showcasing the application of data science, machine learning, statistics, and analytics concepts learned during the program.